dschmenk/PLASMA/doc/PLFORTH.md

 `SRC" ssss"`: Source file `ssss` as input.
 Can be nested

-`ENDSRC`: End sourcing file as input if stack flag non-zero
+`?ENDSRC`: End sourcing file as input if stack flag non-zero

+`ENDSRC`: End sourcing file as input

 ### Words for compiler modes: